chmanteli/lambda-xbmc-addons/plugin.video.yifymovies.hd/README.md

 About
 -----
-Watch a selection of movies from yify.tv
+Watch a wide selection of movies from yify.tv

 Attributions